 - Step 5: Serve with your choice of garnishes per serving.
 I like a big squeeze of lime, about ¼ of an avocado, a small handful of crushed organic tortilla chips, fresh cilantro.
 I also like to use Siggi’s plain Icelandic-style yogurt as a sour cream substitute.

 - This chili is flexible.
 Use 3-4 cans of beans of your choice, I gave you the ratios I prefer here.

 - Chop the onion, carrots and bell pepper to about the same size as the beans for a really nice texture in this chili.
 You can also add a chopped medium zucchini, extra carrots or bell pepper, or any veggies you like during the veggie sauteing process.
 This recipe is super flexible and can accommodate up to two extra cups of chopped veggies.
 Add an extra ½ cup of filtered water or stock (more or less as needed) if you add more veggies.

 - I used a yellow bell pepper here because I like the color, but red, yellow or orange would all work great.
 I avoid green pepper in this recipe as it seems too bitter to me, but if you prefer that flavor go ahead and add one in.

-– Use veggie broth and omit the honey to make this dish completely vegan.
-The honey is used to balance out the acidity of the tomatoes and adds a negligible amount of sugar to the dish.
+- If your tomato sauce tastes too acidic, add 2-3 teaspoons of honey (or sugar) to balance out the acidity of the tomatoes—it adds a negligible amount of sugar to the dish.
 Omit it if desired.